openSUSE/osem/CONTRIBUTING.md

 * The title of your commit message summarizes **what** has been done
 * The body of your commit message explains **why** you have done this

-If the title is to small to explain **what** you have done, then you can of course elaborate about it in the body.
+If the title is too small to explain **what** you have done, then you can of course elaborate about it in the body.
 Please avoid explaining *how* you have done this, we are developers too and we see the diff, if we do not understand something we will ask you in the review.